New Little League baseball fields open in Mira Mesa

 The new construction is part of Mayor Kevin Faulconer’s pledge to build or improve 50 parks in five years.

-Faulconer will be joined by Councilman Chris Cate at the ribbon- cutting ceremony Thursday morning.
+Faulconer was joined by Councilman Chris Cate at the ribbon-cutting ceremony Thursday morning.

 When complete, the park will feature an aquatic center, expanded recreation center, swimming pool, children’s play area, perimeter walking path, recreation areas, shade structures, security lighting and a comfort station, according to the mayor’s office.